asgdevops/virtualbox/virtualbox/vm/ubuntu2204/README.md

-# :notes: Create a new Ubuntu 22.04 Virtual Machine
+# :notes: Create a new Ubuntu 22.04 Virtual Machine in VirtualBox

 By Antonio Salazar - September 2022